GregoryVigoTorres/spelt/README.md

 I think this is by far the easiest way to run splash, but it's not the only way.
 You may need to make runsplash executable. e.g. `chmod 755 runsplash`

-If you don't use the `runsplash` script, be sure to check the Splash options in `settings.py`.
+If you don't use the `runsplash` script, be sure to verify the Splash options in `settings.py`.
 Consult the [scrapy-splash](https://github.com/scrapy-plugins/scrapy-splash) docs for reference.

-You can change `splash_args` in `settings.py` (see [Splash docs](https://splash.readthedocs.io/en/stable/) for reference) to scrape a little faster or slower, which might be useful if Splash is timing out or it's taking too long to scrape.
+You can change `splash_args` in `settings.py` (see [Splash docs](https://splash.readthedocs.io/en/stable/) for reference) to e.g. scrape a little faster or slower, which might be useful if Splash is timing out or it's taking too long to scrape.
 Optimal settings depend a lot on the network and site you're scraping.
 Consult the Splash docs for all available options.

 Edit `spiders/serialize.py` to define the URL you want to scrape, or any other spider options, per the [Scrapy spider docs](https://doc.scrapy.org/en/latest/topics/spiders.html#scrapy-spider).
+**Spelt** is really a straightforward Scrapy project, so consult the Scrapy docs for all possible options.

 Edit `DATA_DIR` in `scraper/settings.py` to change the directory where the text will be saved.
 All the other settings are explained in the [Scrapy docs](https://doc.scrapy.org/en/latest/topics/settings.html).